webntic/xalima-association-w/PRD.md

 3. **Accessible** - Intuitive navigation and inclusive design ensures everyone can engage with Xalima's mission

-**Complexity Level**: Light Application (multiple features with basic state) This is a multi-page nonprofit website with React Router navigation, legal pages (privacy policy and legal notice), forms, dynamic content displays, and state management for navigation and user interactions.
+**Complexity Level**: Light Application (multiple features with basic state) This is a multi-page nonprofit website with React Router navigation, legal pages (privacy policy and legal notice), forms, dynamic content displays, state management for navigation and user interactions, and an admin dashboard for content management.

 ## Essential Features